Tommythebold/Foxhole-MultiBoxing-Guide/README.md

 </details>

 4. <ins>Important step!</ins> Launch Foxhole.
 You must do this on every alt outside of a Sandbox so your PC remembers these settings.
 Accept the EULA that pops up, choose the Able server (it defaults to Charlie), login.
 Click through the tutorials (it resets this), deploy somewhere and click through the tutorials again.
-Go to your settings, turn on sprint toggle and whatever other settings you want it to remember.
+Go to your settings, turn on sprint toggle and set your `Graphics > Window Mode` to `Windowed Fullscreen`(or OMB won't work) and whatever other settings you want it to remember.
+I also recommend setting `FPS` to 60 or 30.
 When you are done, close the game.

 5. Repeat the steps above for every alt account!